ShinyMyst/MC-goodall-datapack/README.md

 # MC-goodall-datapack
-Example datapack for the Goodall mod.
+Example of a datapack that tweaks what crates can hold in the Goodall Minecraft mod.